What fall courses will I take?

 What if I have some open course slots?

-As you can see, there are going to be some students whose schedule is largely set for the fall term: if you are a prospective biology major who would like to fulfill the foreign language requirement, for example, you will need to take FYI 101, FYI 100, Chemistry 121, and the 101 course of a second language.
+As you can see, some students' schedules are largely set for the fall semester: if you are a prospective biology major who would like to fulfill the foreign language requirement, for example, you will need to take FYI 101, FYI 100, Chemistry 131, and the 101 course of a second language.

 The majority of students, though, will have one or two courses they can choose from a large menu of classes.
 How do you decide which classes to take?